shmcgrath/shmcgrath-com/README.md

 # shmcgrath-com
-I have decided to use a combination of Make, M4, multimarkdown, and Bash to generate this blog.
+I have decided to use a combination of Make, M4, pandoc, and Bash to generate this blog.
 I previously used Pelican.
 I am using GitHub Pages to host it.

 ## Color Palette
 I am using color combination number 12 from [ColorClaim by Tobias van Schneider](https://www.vanschneider.com/colors).
 In addition, I use the grayscale from [base16](http://chriskempson.com/projects/base16/).